2016 Irish general election: Background

 The outgoing government was a Fine Gael–Labour Party coalition led by Taoiseach Enda Kenny and Tánaiste Joan Burton.
-Fianna Fáil, Sinn Féin, Anti-Austerity Alliance–People Before Profit, Renua Ireland, Social Democrats, Workers and Unemployed Action, and independent non-party TDs formed the opposition in the Dáil.
+Fianna Fáil, Sinn Féin, Anti-Austerity Alliance–People Before Profit, Renua, Social Democrats, Workers and Unemployed Action, and independent non-party TDs formed the opposition in the Dáil.
 The government was formed on 9 March 2011, the first day of the 31st Dáil elected on 25 February 2011.

-Whereas the Constitution gives the Taoiseach authority to dissolve the Dáil, under electoral law the precise date of polling is specified by the Minister for the Environment, who was Alan Kelly of Labour.
+Whereas the Constitution gives the President authority to dissolve the Dáil, under electoral law the precise date of polling is specified by the Minister for the Environment, Community and Local Government, who was Alan Kelly of Labour.
 Electoral law required the 31st Dáil to be dissolved by 9 March 2016.
 Kenny rejected predictions in October 2015 that he would call an election in November to capitalise on rising Fine Gael support.
 In January 2016, media reported that Fine Gael and Labour respectively favoured Thursday 25 and Friday 26 February 2016 as the election date; Friday would facilitate voting by students registered to vote at their family home.

 After a cabinet meeting on 2 February, Kenny announced that he would be seeking a dissolution the following day.
 At 09:30 on 3 February he formally told the Dáil this, and that the new Dáil would meet on 10 March; the Dáil was adjourned without statements from the opposition.
 At 09:58 while Kenny was en route to Áras an Uachtaráin to meet the President, the election date of 26 February was confirmed from his Twitter account.
 At 10:35 the President issued the proclamation dissolving the Dáil.
 Later that day, Minister Kelly signed the order setting the polling day.
 The writs of election are issued by the clerk of the Dáil.